vitaliihonta/zio-temporal/docs/src/main/mdoc/workflows/signals.md

 # Signals
-A [Signal](https://docs.temporal.io/workflows#signals) is a message sent to a running Workflow Execution.
+A [Signal](https://docs.temporal.io/workflows#signal) is a message sent to a running Workflow Execution.
 Signals deliver data to a running Workflow Execution.
 They're used to interact with Workflows, e.g. to update their state.
-Refer to [Temporal documentation](https://docs.temporal.io/workflows#signals) for more details regarding signals and how they're handled by Temporal..

 ## Defining signal methods

-Let's start from some basic imports that will be required for the whole demonstration:
+Let's start with some basic imports that will be required for the whole demonstration:

 ```scala mdoc:silent
 import zio._